China has another massive headache now: It can’t stem deflation | KRDO

 By Laura He, CNN

-Hong Kong (CNN) — While many central banks around the world are trying to cool inflation, China is grappling with falling prices this year.
+Hong Kong (CNN) — While many central banks around the world are still trying to cool inflation, China is grappling with falling prices.

-The Consumer Price Index (CPI) dropped 0.5% in November from a year ago, the biggest fall since November 2020, according to data released by the National Bureau of Statistics on Saturday.
-It was worse than expected, as analysts polled by Reuters had predicted a 0.1% decrease.
+The Consumer Price Index (CPI) dropped 0.5% in November on an annual basis, the biggest fall since the depths of the pandemic three years ago, according to data released by China’s National Bureau of Statistics on Saturday.

-The drop also marks an acceleration from October, when the CPI fell 0.2% from a year earlier, and has prompted calls for urgent action from Beijing to boost demand and prevent a downward spiral of prices.
+The drop marked an acceleration in the rate of deflation from October, when the CPI fell 0.2% from a year earlier, and prompted calls for urgent action from Beijing to boost demand and prevent a downward spiral of prices.

-China has been fighting weak prices for most of this year due to a property market slump and subdued consumer confidence.
+China has been fighting weak prices for most of this year due to the property market slump and weak spending.
+Deflation is bad for the economy because consumers and companies may put off purchases or investments in anticipation of prices falling further.
+That in turn could further slow the economy, and create a vicious cycle.

-Consumer inflation has slowed since February and dropped to negative territory in July for the first time in more than two years.
+Consumer inflation began slowing in February and turned negative in July for the first time in more than two years.
 It returned to positive territory in August and was flat in September, but fell back below zero in October.

 “China’s deflation situation is deepening with the triple whammy from domestic food prices, international oil price corrections and weak domestic demand,” analysts from Citi said in a Sunday report.